scioip34/ABM/README.md

 * `SHOW_VISUAL_FIELDS`: always show visual fields of agents when turned on.
 * `SHOW_VISUAL_FIELDS_RETURN`: show visual fields of agents when return pressed if turned on
 * `SHOW_VISION_RANGE`: visualizing visual range and field of view of agents when turned on.
-* `USE_IFDB_LOGGING`: logs simulation data into a connected InfluxDB database when turned on (and InfluxDB is initialized)
 * `SAVE_CSV_FILES`: saves data from connected InfluxDB instance as csv files if turned on.

- Parameters of the decision process as decsribed in rpopsal:
+ Parameters of the decision process for the EAM model:
 * `DEC_TW`: time constant of w process
 * `DEC_EPSW`: social excitability
 * `DEC_GW`: social decay